zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/spatial/spatial-adb.md

 *Estimated Lab Time:* 15 Minutes

-Watch the video below for an overview of Lab 5: Spatial [](youtube:bYQUs6m954I)
+Watch the video below for an overview of the Spatial lab [](youtube:bYQUs6m954I)

 ### Prerequisites